SOC 111. INTRODUCTORY SOCIOLOGY 4 sh

 SOC 216.
 QUANTITATIVE RESEARCH METHODS 4 sh

 This course examines the ways quantitative analyses (numerical data) help social scientists investigate issues, problems, and relationships within social and cultural contexts.
-Specifi c topics include: discussion of the scientific method, survey methodology, sampling techniques, hypothesis testing, aggregate level analyses, and issues of reliability, validity and generalizability, as well as data analysis with SPSS.
+Specific c topics include: discussion of the scientific method, survey methodology, sampling techniques, hypothesis testing, aggregate level analyses, and issues of reliability, validity and generalizability, as well as data analysis with SPSS.
 The complementary relationship between quantitative and qualitative research designs will be considered, with a focus on the strengths and weaknesses of quantitative research design.
 Prerequisite: SOC 111 or ANT 112.
 Offered spring semester.
 Cross-listed with ANT 216.

 SOC 220.
 SOCIAL ISSUES AND PROBLEMS IN THE LOCAL COMMUNITY 4 sh

-Students investigate social issues and problems in our local community (i.e. the Elon/Burlington area, Alamance County and even North Carolina as a whole) and use an interdisciplinary framework heavily grounded in sociological theory and analysis, to discover the interconnections between national and global problems.
-Study focuses on causes, consequences and policies concerning such problems as racism, sexism, poverty, war, overpopulation and issues pertaining to institutions of the family, economy, government, medicine, religion and other.
+Students investigate social issues and problems in our local community (i.e. the Elon/Burlington area, Alamance County and even North Carolina as a whole) and use an interdisciplinary framework heavily grounded in sociological theory and analysis, to discover the interconnections between local, national and global problems.
+Study focuses on causes, consequences and policies concerning such problems as poverty and racism and issues pertaining to institutions such as family, economy, government, medicine, religion and other.
 The course is a service learning course.
 This is the entry course for the Civic Engagement Scholars program, and is also open to other interested students as well.